 I received an email requesting my online account information email and password to verify that I am eligible for mortgage assistance during the COVID-19 pandemic.
 Did this come from you?

-NO. Freedom Mortgage will never request your password under any circumstances.
+No. Freedom Mortgage will never request your password under any circumstances.
 Criminals often attempt to run scams during crisis events like the COVID-19 pandemic.
-The Consumer Financial Protection Bureau has a comprehensive overview to help you avoid common scams.